gusgunn/FieldSetsWithGenericCode/README.md

 # FieldSetsWithGenericCode

-See post for how to:  http://lightninghack.com/generic-fieldsets-lightning/
+See post for howTo:  http://lightninghack.com/generic-fieldsets-lightning/